AirshipCMS/Docs/Development-Guide.md

 This will prompt whether or not it's okay to download the sites compartments to your local project directory.
 This includes all the files for your site, such as the layouts and templates created in the Admin portal.

-Note: running `airship land` will overwrite anything you were working on locally that was not published to your site using `airship launch`.
-Be sure to backup files or use a source management tool to avoid losing any of your hard work!
+**Note**: running `airship land` will overwrite anything you were working on locally that was not published to your site using `airship launch`.
+Be sure to your backup files or use a source management tool to avoid losing any of your hard work!

 Once you have downloaded your sites compartments, your [project directory](/documentation/view/project-directory) should look similar to the following: